HaraldWalker/user-agent-utils/README.md

 * Option just to check just for a given collection of browsers or operating systems
 * Updated Chrome, Firefox and Safari detection to include the latest versions
 * Minor code optimizations
+* The package name has changed.
+Update import statements if you've been using the library before!

 Javadoc
 -------